 - To what extent do stakeholders commonly prioritize the problem?

-- To what extent has the decision been quantified for its impact, typically in dollars or FTE (full time equivalent)?
+- To what extent has the decision been quantified for its impact, typically in dollars or FTP (full time person)?

 Options Development (NOTE: some call these ‘alternatives’ but strictly speaking, in the English language, an alternative is one of two—if there are more than two, they are called options)